AmethystOS04/Amethyststupidstuff/README.md

 if you want read the [wiki](https://github.com/AmethystOS04/Amethyststupidstuff/wiki) if you want to

+check out the [github](https://github.com/AmethystOS04/Amethyststupidstuff) if your on a download page for the mod

 adds random startup messages because minecraft logs weren't confusing enough

 ## features

+- can carpet bomb another player's build
 - random startup messages
 - 1% chance of a beyblade incident
 - emergency spinblade deployment